cynwong/Calen/README.md

 * User customization of features.
 	* Mix and match
-	* User defined form
+	* User-defined form
-* Connect to / integration with existing platforms such as google calendar, and trello, for better user experience.
+* Connect to / integration with existing platforms such as google calendar, and Trello, for better user experience.
 * Sharing/Public
 	* Online appointment form
 	* Resource sharing
 * Planners
 	* Meal Planner
-	* Planner for continous stages
+	* Planner for continuous stages
-	* Excercise/workout routine planner
+	* Exercise/workout routine planner
-	* Specific Occassion Planner
+	* Specific Occasion Planner
 * Project Management
-* Goal Setter
+* Goal-Setter

 ## Photos Credit

-All photo used in Calen are from [Pexels](https://www.pexels.com).
+All photographs used in Calen are from [Pexels](https://www.pexels.com).

 I am deeply sorry that I lost the photographers' names for the photos except Lisa.
-But the credits are to the orginal photographers.
+But the credits are to the original photographers.

 Background photo credit: [Lisa Fotios @ pexels](http://www.lisafotiosphotography.co.uk/?ref=pexels)